sherpal/Scala-Google-Spreadsheets/README.md

 ### Crash course

 - Clone this repository
-- [Export your functions](https://www.scala-js.org/doc/interoperability/export-to-javascript.html#exporting-top-level-methods) into the JavaScript global scope using the `@JSExportTopLevel("exported.FCTNAME")` annotation.
-Mind the `exported.` in the annotation.
+- [Export your functions](https://www.scala-js.org/doc/interoperability/export-to-javascript.html#exporting-top-level-methods) into the JavaScript global scope using the `@JSExportTopLevel("FCTNAME")` annotation.
 Function name need not be upper case, but it will be transformed into upper case for Google function.
 - Use the `fastCompileCreateFunctions` (or `fullCompileCreateFunctions` for full optimization) sbt task.
 - Copy-paste the google.js file into [Spread Sheet Script Editor](https://developers.google.com/apps-script/guides/sheets/functions#creating_a_custom_function) and save it.
 - You can now use your functions within Google Spreadsheet.